-Last year I found a hardtop for an Austin-Healey 100.
+Years ago I found a hardtop for an Austin-Healey 100.
 There is very little information regarding these hardtops available on the internet.
-I did however "discover" that this was a Universal Laminations hardtop with the wrap around windscreen.
-In september 2013 I found another hardtop.
-This is also a Universal Laminations hardtop but this is the one with the smaller window.
+I did however discover that it was a Universal Laminations hardtop with the wrap around windscreen.
+Two months later I found another hardtop.
+This was also a Universal Laminations hardtop but with the smaller window.
 I prefer this one to the other.

 Universal Laminations hardtop version 1 "Small window".